R2Northstar/ModdingDocs/docs/source/native/tablesandarrays.rst

       array<int> VariableArray
       int Optional = 1

-      void functionref() ExampleVoidFuncton //you need to assing a function that returns nothing and takes no arguments string functionref(string) ExampleStringFunction //here you need to assing a function that returns a string and takes a string as an argument
+      void functionref() ExampleVoidFuncton //you need to assign a function that returns nothing and takes no arguments string functionref(string) ExampleStringFunction //here you need to assign a function that returns a string and takes a string as an argument
     }

 You then need to create instances of your struct to use it, like this: